simonw/datasette/docs/authentication.rst

         }
     }

-Note that "roles" is not a concept that is baked into Datasette - it's more of a convention that plugins can choose to implement and act on.
+Note that "roles" is not a concept that is baked into Datasette - it's a convention that plugins can choose to implement and act on.

 If you want to provide access to any actor with a value for a specific key, use ``"*"``.
 For example, to spceify that a query can be accessed by any logged-in user use this: